 When the affiliation was based in 1993, it had ten schools.
 By 2003-04, the quantity had risen to 153.
 It now includes 279 colleges with about forty-three 000 students.

 The affiliation estimates that approximately a hundred schools are not members and possibly greater homeschooled college students using the Christian classical model than the ones enrolled in day schools.

 “They (mother and father) realize they’ve different Christian faculty alternatives; however, once they study what we do, they say, ‘This is the schooling I wish I could have had,'” said David Goodwin, president of the Association of Classical Christian Schools.

 Classical Constitution schools, which the association no longer constitutes, also use the model from a secular perspective.

 Wade Ortego, head of the Classical School of Wichita, says Christian classical schooling begins with a query: “If these types of souls are fearfully and wonderfully made, what coaching fashion brings out the best that’s already in there?”

 Classical schooling teaches students in three degrees, the trivium: grammar (grades 1-four), good judgment (grades 5-eight), and rhetoric (grades 9-12).

-Students learn the “grammar” or basis of records, geography, language, and extra.
-The grammar level involves regularly studying statistics, diction, and vocabulary via chants, songs, and stories.
+Students learn the “grammar” or the basis of records, geography, language, etc. The grammar level involves regularly studying statistics, diction, and vocabulary via chants, songs, and stories.
 The common sense degree teaches college students “to argue nicely,” frequently using Aristotelian logic.
-Some schools teach computer programming at this level, Goodwin stated, based on its common sense systems.
+Goodwin stated that some schools teach computer programming at this level based on its common sense systems.
 Students study speaking and writing nicely at the rhetoric level, frequently blending records, geography, and literature.

-And at some point of the entire path in their training, classically educated college students read, read and examine.
+And at some point in the entire path of their training, classically educated college students read and examine.
 Common texts encompass the conventional “Pinocchio,” C.S.
 Lewis’ “The Chronicles of Narnia,” “The City of God” by St. Augustine, nineteenth-century novels like “Les Miserables” and “David Copperfield” and, of direction, Virgil’s “Aeneid.”